ernielum/microservice/README.md

 ![image](https://github.com/ernielum/microservice/assets/101778511/c2c690de-3957-4723-9894-db1be9d85c1f)

 Notice how any deadlines that are beyond 3 days are not included in the returned data.
+Your program should include a way to open **reminder.json** since that is how the microservice will return data to you.

  ## UML Sequence Diagram